lkuper/lvar-examples/README.md

   * `parallel-and.hs`: Two threads race to write to an `LVar` that stores the result of a parallel logical "and" operation.

+### Shopping cart examples

+  * `set-ioref-data-race.hs`: Two threads add items to a shopping cart, represented as an `IORef` containing a `Data.Set`, and a third thread reads the cart's contents, which are nondeterministic because the program is undersynchronized.

+  * `set-synchronized.hs`: A revised version of the above program with enough synchronization to be deterministic, but only because it manually calls `wait` in the right places.

 ### Not working yet

   * `pair-lvar.hs`: This one doesn't work, since LVish doesn't